-Oh, those lazy millennials, so lacking in table manners everyone should know by now.
+Oh, those lazy millennials, so lacking in table manners.
 For example, they believe there’s no point in buying napkins when you can just use paper towels—don’t they work just as well?
 Fair point, but many criticized millennials for killing the napkin industry when one study, as reported by the Washington Post, found that only 56 percent of those surveyed bought napkins in the past six months, but 86 percent bought paper towels.
 Sure, paper towels are less formal, but millennials just don’t go in for formality: Instead, for them, convenience is key.

 Formal dress codes

 Speaking of formality, we’re not living in Downton Abbey—no one of any generation gets formally dressed for dinner anymore.
 Even at work, formal attire has been in flux since women entered the workforce in the 1920s.
 Although today some industries still require a suit, most others are decidedly less formal, throwing off the controlling dress codes of the past to allow for more personality and creativity to show through.
 According to one survey, 40 percent of millennials look to Facebook founder Mark Zuckerberg, famous for wearing hoodies, jeans, and T-shirts, as their business role model.
-Millennials are changing the workplace, and everyone’s better off for it.
 Ironically, though, new expectations might mean you’ll still be judged on your work attire—just now, it’s based on your clothes’ “cool” factor.

 Casual dining restaurants